usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-If a store has check-out aisles, customers with disabilities must be provided an equivalent level of convenience in access to check- out facilities as customers without disabilities.To accomplish this, the store must either keep an adequate number of accessible aisles open or otherwise modify its policies and practices.
+If a store has check-out aisles, customers with disabilities must be provided an equivalent level of convenience in access to check- out facilities as customers without disabilities.
+To accomplish this, the store must either keep an adequate number of accessible aisles open or otherwise modify its policies and practices.

 ILLUSTRATION: PQR Foodmart has twenty narrow, inaccessible check-out aisles and one wider, accessible aisle.
-The accessible aisle is used as an express lane limited to customers purchasing fewer than ten items.K, who uses a wheelchair, wishes to make a larger purchase.
+The accessible aisle is used as an express lane limited to customers purchasing fewer than ten items.
+K, who uses a wheelchair, wishes to make a larger purchase.
 PQR Foodmart must permit K to make his large purchase at the express lane.